soulripper13/hass-speedtest-ookla/README.md

 #### **Manual Server ID**
 - Required only when manual mode is selected

+#### **Fall Back to Closest Server**
+- Optional
+- Only applies when using a specific server ID
+- Each test still tries the configured server first
+- If Ookla reports that server unavailable, the integration retries with the closest server for that run

 #### **Manual Mode**
 - **Enabled**: Tests run only when triggered manually